Marsy’s Law Abuse by Law Enforcement – Florida Supreme Court Rules in Favor of Release of Officer Identities

 “Marsy’s Law does not preclude the city from releasing the names of the two police officers whose conduct is at issue in this case,” the court wrote.
 “We quash the decision of the First District Court of Appeal and remand for further proceedings consistent with our decision.”

-The legal battle began after the city of Tallahassee announced plans to publicly release the officers’ names.
+The legal battle began following the city of Tallahassee announced plans to publicly release the officers’ names.
 The Police Benevolent Association sued, arguing that the officers were victims of a crime and thus were entitled to Marsy’s Law protections.

 The city, which was joined by a coalition of media outlets including the USA TODAY NETWORK – Florida and the Tallahassee Democrat, prevailed initially, with then-Circuit Judge Charles Dodson ruling in 2020 that the public had a “vital right” to evaluate the conduct of law enforcement and that Marsy’s Law was never intended to grant officers confidentiality.